 - salt and fresh ground pepper to taste

-Immediately remove from the heat if the garlic begins to brown, it should be golden, burnt garlic has a very bitter taste and will do nothing for your impression of broccoli.
+- Immediately remove from the heat if the garlic begins to brown; it should be golden.
+Burnt garlic tastes bitter and will do nothing for your impression of broccoli.

 Submitted to What I Learned This Week.